H1B to EB1 Visa in US

 However, you would have likely spent recent years working in the US under H-1B.

-This means you would need to return to Canada to work in an executive capacity in order to apply under the EB-1C category.
+This means you would need to return to your country to work in an executive capacity in order to apply under the EB-1C category.

 Green cards issued for the EB-1C category for multinational executives and managers are not eligible for premium processing.